 Welcome to Abbeyfield in Lytham

 At Abbeyfield we believe older people deserve time and respect.
 It’s our mission and our privilege to provide the very best supported housing for all our residents, and to be a champion for older people.
-We have been a not-for-profit, charitable housing organisation for nearly 30 years.
+We have been a not-for-profit, charitable housing organisation for over 50 years.
 Throughout this time our residents have always been at the heart of the services we provide.

 Abbeyfield in Lytham St.Annes aims to enhance the lives of older people.
 We have two houses: one in Park Avenue and another in Cecil Street.